Ninjacop/cl-ruby/README.md

 ## Important Note

-As of the current state of the project, it isn't functional, but it will be actively maintained.
+As of the current state of the project, it has some errors, but will be actively maintained

 ## Installation